MirkoHernandez/denote-say/Readme.md

 #### denote-say-set-tts-command

-Can be used to change the tts command.
+Can be used to change the default tts command.

 #### denote-say-find-note